juangelos/juangelos.github.io/index.md

 ### 27 Oct 2017
-Any explanation of Ahile needs to include in its trunk the fact of the raising level of anstraction achieved by developers in the languages and tools of programming.
+Any explanation of Agile needs to include in its trunk the fact of the raising level of abstraction achieved by developers in the languages and tools of programming.